 The grading is based on the following components.
+See the final grade section on how the grade will be given.

 Final Exam: 60%

 The final exam will take place at the end of the quarter and will last for two hours.
 The exam will cover all the material discussed and taught in class and in the seminars, as well as the recommended reading and the problem sets.
 It will cover both theoretical and practical aspects of the material.
 It counts 60% of the final grade.